Research

 early modern neurodiversity studies.
 I talk about this work on the Neurodiversity page of this site.
 I also created literaryneurodiversity.org.

-My next book is called The Universality of Emotion: Perspectives from the Sciences and Humanities (Cambridge, 2024).
+My fourth book is The Universality of Emotion: Perspectives from the Sciences and Humanities (Cambridge, 2025).
 Unlike the rest of my work, this project isn't about early modern England: instead, it surveys how a number of major disciplines – psychology, neuroscience, sociology, anthropology, philosophy, history, linguistics, and literary/cultural studies – have

 addressed the long-standing research question of whether human emotions should be thought of as meaningfully “universal.”
 The book presents both the universalist and anti-universalist positions, and concludes by considering attempts to move beyond this increasingly unhelpful binary.

-Also coming soon is The Rivalrous Renaissance: Envy and Jealousy in Early Modern English Literature (Routledge, 2025) is the first full-length study of envy and jealousy in Renaissance England.
+My third book, The Rivalrous Renaissance: Envy and Jealousy in Early Modern English Literature (Routledge, 2025), is the first full-length study of envy and jealousy in Renaissance England.
 The book introduces readers both to the cultural dynamics of affective rivalry in the period and to how these crucial feelings inspired literary works across a wide range of genres, by luminary authors such as Philip Sidney, Edmund Spenser, Mary Wroth, William Shakespeare, and John Milton.
 Early modern concepts of envy and jealousy were more actively theorized as central components of human experience than is typical today; I argue that literature is the key domain where this Renaissance theorization of affective rivalry was brought to life.
 Poetry, drama, and narrative prose created the conditions for these concepts to become most socially meaningful, simulating the interpersonal experiences in which the emotions practically manifest.

 My first book, Emotion in the Tudor Court: Literature, History, and Early Modern Feeling (Northwestern, 2018) examines how literature both reflects and constructs the emotional dynamics of life in the Renaissance court.
 In it, I argue that emotionality is a foundational framework through which historical subjects embody and engage their world, and thus can serve as a fundamental lens of social and textual analysis.